Apollo AI Assistant: Find, Score, Engage

 Park or suppress

-Keep out of rep task lists until a material signal changes the timing or the fit profile improves.
+Keep out of active task views until a material signal changes the timing or the fit profile improves.

-Keep the scoring run open while you work.
+Keep a six-step checklist open while you work.

 Open AI Assistant